steem/qwp/doc/README.md

 * x_ops_y.php or ops_x.php

 ## Form validation
-User data validation is an duplicate work for browser side and php side.
-So, qwp provides an uniform code to work on this. qwp use f[x] for form data submitted to server.
-And every form validation rule will be written in a file named validator_x.php, just looks like below:
+QWP provides an uniform verification code that both works on JS and PHP file.
+It's easy to use to prevent invalid data and avoid code duplication for the complicated verification code.
+With the form name verification and form validation rule, all the verification code is provided in form_x_validator.php(x is the form name), just looks like:
 ```php
 $form_rule = array(
     'selector' => '#user_info',